Continuous approximations for the fixation probability of the Moran processes on star graphs: Evolutionary dynamics on graphs

 for $x\in\{0,\zbar,2\zbar,...,1-\zbar\}$ and $\overline{z}=1/N$, with boundary conditions $p^{N}_{2,0}=0$ and $p^{N}_{1,1- \zbar}=1$, where $a_x, b_x, c_x$ and $d_x$ are continuous functions on $z\in[0,\delta]$, $\delta >\zbar$ defined for the BD process as

 and for DB process as

-If the process is not in the absorbing states, it eventually jumps to another state in finite time.
-So by considering transition probabilities conditioned on jumping to another state, we can construct a new Markov chain.
-More precisely, the transition probability of jumping to a neighbour for the new Markov chain is the conditional probability of jumping to that neighbour provided a jump occurs.
+Note that in the original BD and DB processes, there is a positive probability of not jumping at each step, i.e. the individuals selected for birth and death may be of the same type, resulting in no change.
+However if the process is not in the absorbing states, then with probability one, it eventually jumps to another state in finite time.
+So by considering transition probabilities conditioned on jumping to another state, we can construct a new Markov chain that leaves the current state with probability one at each step.
+More precisely, the transition probability of jumping to a neighbour for the new reduced Markov chain is the conditional probability of jumping to that neighbour provided that a jump occurs.
+It is clear that the fixation probabilities of mutants for the original BD and DB processes are the same as those in the reduced Markov chains.
 We denote by $\bm{L}$ the conditional transition probability matrix on the star graph with dimension ${2N\times2N}$.
 For each fixed $N$, $\bm{L}$ is defined as follows

 where $a_x$, $b_x$, $c_x$ and $d_x$ are defined in (\ref{coefBD}) for the BD process and in (\ref{coefDB}) for the DB process.
 Also, we define $\bm{M}:= \bm{L} -\bm{ I}$ and denote by the fixation probability vector.
 Note that, $\bm{L F} =\bm{F} $ and so $\bm{M F} =\bm{0}$.